typegoose/typegoose/docs/api/decorators/prop.md

 ```

 :::note
-To have the `this` keyword correctly typed, you have to pass a [this parameter](https://www.typescriptlang.org/docs/handbook/functions.html#this-parameters).
+To have the `this` keyword correctly typed, you have to pass a defined [this parameter](https://www.typescriptlang.org/docs/handbook/functions.html#this-parameters).
 :::

 ### _id